samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 This prism has 50 charges.
 While you are holding it, you can take a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action and use one of three command words to cause one of the following effects:

 - **First Command Word.** The gem sheds [Bright Light](/sources/dnd/free-rules/rules-glossary#BrightLight) in a 30-foot radius and [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) for an additional 30 feet.
-This effect doesn’t expend a charge.
+This effect doesn't expend a charge.
 It lasts until you take a Bonus Action to repeat the command word or until you use another function of the gem.

 - **Second Command Word.** You expend 1 charge and cause the gem to fire a brilliant beam of light at one creature you can see within 60 feet of yourself.
 The creature must succeed on a DC 15 Constitution saving throw or have the [Blinded](/sources/dnd/free-rules/rules-glossary#BlindedCondition) condition for 1 minute.
 The creature repeats the save at the end of each of its turns, ending the effect on itself on a success.

 - **Third Command Word.** You expend 5 charges and cause the gem to flare with intense light in a 30-foot [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect).
 Each creature in the [Cone](/sources/dnd/free-rules/rules-glossary#ConeAreaofEffect) makes a saving throw as if struck by the beam created with the second command word.

-When all of the gem’s charges are expended, the gem becomes a nonmagical jewel worth 50 GP.
+When all of the gem's charges are expended, the gem becomes a nonmagical jewel worth 50 GP.

 ### [Gem of Seeing](/magic-items/9228653-gem-of-seeing)